akka/akka/akka-docs/rst/java/persistence.rst

 The persistent actor's ``createReceiveRecover`` method defines how ``state`` is updated during recovery by handling ``Evt`` and ``SnapshotOffer`` messages.
 The persistent actor's ``createReceive`` method is a command handler.
-In this example, a command is handled by generating two events which are then persisted and handled.
+In this example, a command is handled by generating an event which is then persisted and handled.
 Events are persisted by calling ``persist`` with an event (or a sequence of events) as first argument and an event handler as second argument.

 The ``persist`` method persists events asynchronously and the event handler is executed for successfully persisted